ciscoheat/buddy/README.md

 ### Can I run the tests manually, without generating main?

 Yes, but make sure you know what you're doing, some targets requires a wait loop if you have asynchronous tests, for example...
-Here's a minimal setup for synchronous execution (without exit code):
+Here's a minimal setup for synchronous execution:

 ```haxe
 import buddy.reporting.ConsoleColorReporter;